hjy9725/basic4every/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-probability documentation
+Artificial Intelligence documentation
 =========================

-Welcome to the probability documentation!
-Here you will find information related to various probability concepts.
+Welcome to the AI documentation!
+Here you will find information related to various AI concepts.

 .. toctree::
    :maxdepth: 2